-It’s easy to forget about other things such as uni books, bus passes, and sometimes even rent!
-That’s why we’re giving you a helping hand, to make sure you can go out on that Wednesday-night social and not feel bad if you really want to buy that new pair of jeans.
+In all the excitement it’s easy to forget about things such as text books, bus passes, and sometimes even rent!
+That’s why we’re giving you a helping hand, to make sure you have a fun all-round student experience and not feel bad when you do go ahead and buy that new pair of jeans.

 1. Bargain Hunt

 It’s time to find your inner David Dickinson (with a little less fake tan), and get those bargains in your trolley.
 Forget shopping at places like Sainsbury’s and Waitrose, and say hello to the trusted prices of Lidl and Aldi.
-Food shopping can prove to be a constant expense, but by using cheaper supermarkets, you’ll save a lot of money that can be used elsewhere (an extra night out a month, maybe?).
+Food shopping can prove to be a constant expense, but by using cheaper supermarkets, you’ll save a lot of money that can be used elsewhere (a flat takeaway perhaps?).

-Bargaining doesn’t just go for food shops either; if you’re in need of a new winter coat, or those ripped jeans have become a little too ripped, then use these bargain techniques on your wardrobe shop too.
-Using shopping outlets on sites such as ASOS, Amazon, and eBay can give you great style at a lower cost.
-Not forgetting apps such as Depop.
+But of course the bargain hunting doesn’t stop at food; if you’re in need of a new winter coat or those ripped jeans have become a little too ripped for trendy, then use these techniques on your wardrobe shop too.
+Using shopping outlets on sites such as ASOS, Amazon, and eBay can give you great style at a lower cost and not forgetting apps such as Depop.
 Shopping as a student doesn’t have to be expensive – time to get your haggle on!

 2. Read All About It

-You’ll be surprised at just how expensive your reading list is, so we’ve come up with a few solutions to help save those pennies for something other than course books.
+You’ll be surprised at just how expensive your reading list can be.
+That’s why we’ve come up with a few solutions to help save those pennies.

 Say hello to the saviour of most coursework problems: Google, in particular Google Books and Google Scholar.
 Use these online tools to find the books you need without having to raid bookshops and spend a fortune.